KevCaz/burningHouse/README.md

 We have used a standard R package to:

-  1- efficiently assess the quality of our code (here we simply use `R CMD check`);
+  1- efficiently assess the quality of our code (here we simply used `R CMD check`);

-  2- readily share our code (see installation section).
+  2- readily share our code (see installation section below).

-We however acknowledge that despite the form of a standard R package, the code presented is more a organized script that a package (*i.e.* functions included are not general).
+We however acknowledge that despite the form of a standard R package, the code presented is more a organized script than a package (*i.e.* functions included are not general).

 ## Current status